-When you land in a job though, you are also on a team.
-Basically, the definition of a team is any group of people organized to work together interdependently and cooperatively to accomplish a purpose or a goal.
+Whatever job you land in life, you'll also be on a team.
+A team is any group of people organized to work together, both interdependently and cooperatively to accomplish a purpose or a goal.
 Three common types of workplace teams include functional or departmental, cross-functional, and self-managing.

 Organizations often have teams that are not dedicated to providing a product or a service to the external customer.
 Rather, their purpose is to create a work environment that fosters employee happiness, engagement, wellness, and safety.

-Teams usually limit the terms of their members to a year so that many employees have the opportunity to serve and bring ideas to these teams.
-Examples of these teams include the employee events committee, the health safety team, a green environment team, the employee wellness committee, an activity committee and an employee motivation and morale committee.
+Teams usually limit the terms of their members to a year so that many employees have the opportunity to serve and bring fresh ideas to these teams.
+Examples of these teams include the employee events committee, the health safety team, a green environment team, the employee wellness committee, and an employee motivation and morale committee.

 The team size that is optimum for team performance is a topic much researched and debated.
 The problem is that you need to consider a number of factors when determining optimum team size.